What is Hostile Takeover?

 However, some analysts opine that hostile takeovers have an adverse effect on the overall economy.
 When one company takes over another one by force, the management may have limited or no understanding of the business model of the target company, their work culture or technology.
 Basically, it will be an acquisition without any synergies and such M&A activity can never be successful in the long run.

 In a hostile takeover, both the target company and the acquiring company incurs a heavy cost at all levels.
-The target company lives in a constant fear of takeover which creates a sense of insecurity amongst them and hinders its progressive functioning.
+The target company lives in a constant fear of hostile takeover which creates a sense of insecurity amongst them and hinders its progressive functioning.
 As a result, the target companies put in a lot of costs in undertaking defense strategies.

 However, the outcome of hostile takeovers, like every other Merger and acquisition cannot be generalized and hence it is difficult to draw a conclusion whether they are successful or not.
 The cost-benefit analysis has to be done on a case by case basis.
 Some of the hostile takeovers have been doomed while others have resulted in industry consolidation and fairly strong companies.